simulahmed2113/Lume/docs/features/01_import-parsing.md

    - Only codes from the supported list are considered **valid**.
    - Others should:
      - be preserved in the raw source,
-     - be stored as “unknown” statements,
+     - be stored as "unknown" statements,
      - generate **warnings** (not fatal errors) unless explicitly dangerous.

 5. **Error handling**